cedricbonhomme/Stegano/docs/index.rst

     software
     steganalysis

-You can also have a look at the
+You can have a look at the
 `unit tests <https://github.com/cedricbonhomme/Stegano/tree/master/tests>`_.

 License
 =======

-Stéganô_ is under GPL v3 license.
+Stegano_ is under GPL v3 license.

 Donation
 ========

-If you wish and if you like Stéganô, you can donate via bitcoin.
+If you wish and if you like Stegano, you can donate via bitcoin.
 My bitcoin address: `1GVmhR9fbBeEh7rP1qNq76jWArDdDQ3otZ <http://blockexplorer.com/address/1GVmhR9fbBeEh7rP1qNq76jWArDdDQ3otZ>`_